Fact sheets: Outdoor learning environments: best practice principles

-Play based learning is most effective when children are able to pursue their interests across an array of environments including outdoor learning spaces.
-Learning is maximized when educators plan outdoor spaces thoughtfully to be reflective of children’s current interests and empower children to approach their learning with a sense of agency.
-(DEEWR, 2009)
+Play-based learning is most effective when children are able to pursue their interests across an array of environments, including outdoor learning spaces.
+Learning is maximised when educators plan outdoor spaces thoughtfully to be reflective of children’s current interests and empower children to approach learning with a sense of agency.

-This fact sheet provides information on best practice principles to consider when developing an outdoor learning environment for education and care services to support requirements of the National Quality Framework and to provide an optimum learning environment for children.
+This fact sheet provides information on best-practice principles to consider when developing an outdoor learning environment for education and care services—one that supports the requirements of the National Quality Framework and provides an optimum learning environment for children.

 Natural environments under the National Quality Framework

-Regulation 113 of the Education and Care Services National Regulations states that approved providers must ensure outdoor spaces allow children to explore and experience the natural environment.
+Approved providers must ensure outdoor spaces at their services allow children to explore and experience the natural environment.

 Outdoor natural play environments should provide a blend of natural areas, environmental features and plants to interest children in learning about nature and its elements.
 Important features include unstructured spaces and activities for creative learning and spontaneous play.
 Natural environments provide opportunities for children to understand and respect the natural environment and the interdependence between plants, people, animals and the land.

-It is important to consider unintended consequences that may impact on the safety of children and staff when designing the outdoor learning environment.
-Undertaking risk assessments throughout the design process or when introducing something new to the environment will support services to manage safety considerations.
-It is recommended that services also consult with recognised authorities where appropriate.
+You should consider unintended consequences that may affect the safety of children and staff when designing the outdoor learning environment.
+You can encourage safety by undertaking risk assessments throughout the design process, or when introducing something new to the environment.
+We recommended that services also consult with recognised authorities where appropriate.

 Designing an outdoor environment

 Educators need to consider various aspects of design when developing an outdoor space to ensure it is accessible for all children.
-A good design will offer children choice and promote enough challenge for children to engage in considered risk taking while balancing the need for safety.
-Natural play spaces offer a unique opportunity for considered risk taking and challenge during physical activity that children are unable to access in other ways.
-Experimenting with perspective by climbing a tree or theorizing about the properties of mud fosters a sense of connection to nature.
-It is this connection to nature that creates opportunity for sustainability education with our very youngest of children and should be woven into the way of ‘being’ at the service.
-(DEEWR, 2009)
+A good design will offer children choice and promote enough challenge for children to engage in considered risk-taking while balancing the need for safety.
+Natural play spaces offer children a unique opportunity for considered risk-taking and challenge during physical activity that they are unable to access in other ways.
+Experimenting with perspective by climbing a tree or theorising about the properties of mud fosters a sense of connection to nature.
+It is this connection to nature that creates opportunities for sustainability education with very young children.

 Permanent outdoor spaces should be flexible to enable educators to be responsive to children’s interests and development.
-The use of repurposed loose parts and open ended resources allows children to enter and participate in play at their own level and to be guided by their own ideas.
-The educator role is to then interact with children in these spaces to scaffold play in support of exploring children’s ideas, providing provocations for learning and testing theories.
-(Rinaldi, 2013)
+The use of repurposed loose parts and open-ended resources allows children to enter and participate in play at their own level and to be guided by their own ideas.
+The educator’s role is to then interact with children in these spaces to ‘scaffold’ play in support of exploring children’s ideas, providing provocations for learning and testing theories.

-The reflective questions below are designed to support approved providers and educators to consider how the design of the outdoor learning spaces in their service supports a natural outdoor learning environment:
+The reflective questions below are designed to support approved providers and educators to consider how the design of their service supports a natural outdoor learning environment: